colorjs/color-space/.work/marketing.md

 ## Drafts

-### Show HN (title 70 chars · URL `https://color-space.io/`)
+### Show HN (title ≤80 chars · URL `https://color-space.io/`)

-    Show HN: Color-space v3 – 162 color spaces in one verified JS library
+    Show HN: Color-space v3 – 162 color spaces, one small JS API, verified

-> I maintain color-space, a JS library that started in 2014 as a handful of RGB/HSL conversions. v3 is a rewrite I've wanted for years: 162 color spaces — web, print, film, broadcast, photo, human vision, history — under one small API, with the ranges each field actually uses (RGB 0–255, Lab 0–100, OKLCH exactly as CSS writes it — no universal 0–1 wrapper).
+> 162 color spaces — web, print, film, broadcast, photo, art, human vision, science, history.
+Convert any space to any other with one small API, in the ranges each field actually uses: RGB 0–255, Lab 0–100, OKLCH as CSS writes it.
 >
->     space.rgb.oklch(255, 128, 0)        // → [0.732, 0.186, 53] — matches CSS oklch()
+>     space.rgb.oklch(255, 128, 0)        // → [0.732, 0.186, 53] — modern CSS
->     space.slog3.rec2020(0.5, 0.5, 0.5)  // Sony camera log → UHD wide gamut
+>     space.slog3.rec2020(0.5, 0.5, 0.5)  // camera log → UHD wide gamut
 >
-> The part I care most about is verification, because color formulas rot in the retelling — papers disagree, Wikipedia drifts, libraries copy each other's bugs.
-Every space is pinned to an independently cited conformance anchor (135 reference points); 29 are differential-tested against colorjs.io (the CSS Color spec editors' implementation) both directions at 1/255; camera logs are differential-tested against the Academy's official ACES vendor transforms, deltas published [1].
+> Every space carries an independent cited anchor (135 reference points).
+29 are differential-tested against colorjs.io — the CSS Color editors' implementation — both directions at 1/255.
+Camera logs are tested against the Academy's official ACES vendor transforms, deltas published [1].
 The process caught real errors, including in published papers.
 >
-> It's deliberately not a color toolkit — no parsing, interpolation, ΔE, gamut mapping.
-That's the application layer (culori/colorjs.io do it well and can sit on top).
-One imported space is 0.4–1.5 kB; the full 162-space graph is 55 kB gz — nobody imports that.
-The same formulas also leave JS: WASM batch, GLSL/WGSL, ICC, and .cube LUTs generated in-browser with self-verifying headers.
+> Not a toolkit: no parsing, interpolation, ΔE, gamut mapping — that layer belongs to culori/colorjs.io, and they can sit on top.
+One space imports at 0.4–1.5 kB; all 162 are 55 kB gz.
+The same formulas ship as WASM batch, composed GLSL/WGSL, ICC profiles, and browser-generated .cube LUTs whose headers state their own measured deviation.
 >
-> The site is the interactive atlas — every space with its ranges, provenance, references, live conversion.
+> Maintained since 2014; v3 is a ground-up rework.
 Public domain (CC0).
 >
 > [1] https://github.com/colorjs/color-space/blob/master/docs/lut-verification.md